PlanBee-dev/ouludevmeetup-presentation/slides.md

 - Tailwind - for easy styling
 - pnpm - For package management
 - Github Actions - For continuous integration and deployment
-- Github pages - For hosting the site
+- Github Pages - For hosting the site
 - Octokit - for managing meetups in Markdown format
 - Cloudflare Workers - For simple contact form functionality
-- Vitest - For testing
+- Vitest - For unit testing
+- Playwright - For end to end testing

 ---
 transition: slide-up